Chief Operating Officer

 Edmonton, Alberta, Canada

-Michael F. Murphy is Professor Emeritus at University of Alberta.
+Michael F. Murphy is a Practicing Anesthesiologist with American Anesthesiology and Professor Emeritus at University of Alberta.
 He has designed and implemented EMS systems in eastern Canada and the Caribbean.
 He has also edited the Manual of Emergency Airway Management (Walls Murphy) and Difficult and Failed Airway Management (Hung Murphy).

 Dr. Murphy’s advice to students is to always learn from masters, and focus on people who are truly doing things.
 He got into teaching so he could expand the impact of his work.
 “I have always felt I could save more lives by teaching,” he says.
 He finds the best part of his job to be learning that what he taught ended up saving a life.